 - Having German measles (rubella) or another viral illness during early pregnancy

 - Smoking before or during pregnancy

-- Easy tiring when participating in activity or exercise
+- Easy tiring during activity

 - Kidney or liver disease